InfraBlockchain/infrablochain-docs/en/infrablockchain/learn/protocol/incentive.md

 }
 ```

-The system tokens collected in the _bucket account_ are teleported to the Sovereign account of the chain where the system token was originally issued at regular intervals (typically every 10 blocks).
+System Token collected in the _bucket account_ are teleported to the Sovereign account of the chain where System Token was originally issued at regular intervals (typically every 10 blocks).

 ```rust
 #[pallet::hooks]